 Considering how important email deliverability is to the success of your email campaigns, the need to regularly monitor email deliverability becomes quite obvious.

 So how can you go about testing the deliverability of your emails?
-Which factors would need to be tested and do we have any tools available to test them?
+Which factors are important to test and do we have any tools available to test them?

 Regularly monitor email opening rates